 Torta tenerina is a flourless chocolate cake that could be considered Italy's version of a decadent brownie.
 With only 6 simple ingredients, this tender chocolate cake is so easy to make!
 It has a beautiful crackly meringue-like top and a rich, moist interior.
 Enjoy it plain with a dusting of powdered sugar or serve with whipped cream or mascarpone.

 I stumbled upon this delicious chocolate cake when I was researching alternative starches for my torta paradiso (Italian paradise cake) recipe.
-That cake includes a fair amount of potato starch in the batter to provide an extra light crumb and tenderness.
-Corn starch is another common replacement.
-Reading about the use of starches as substitutes for all or a portion of the flour in a recipe, I discovered the dark and dramatic torta tenerina.
+Reading about the use of starches as substitutes for all or a portion of the flour in a recipe, I discovered this dark and dramatic torte.

 Jump to: